ditlef9/python-nextjs-postgresql-devsecops-gcp/report-excel-generation/README.md

 ---

-## ☁️ 14 Running the Report Excel-generation on Google Cloud Run Functions
+## ☁️ 15 Running the Report Excel-generation on Google Cloud Run Functions

+Please see `Setting up Google Cloud Infrastructure for Report Excel-generation`.

 ---

-## 📜 15 License
+## 📜 16 License

 This project is licensed under the